acorn-io/runtime/docs/docs/40-admin/03-computeclasses.md

   values: # Specific values that are only allowed to be used.
 Default must be included in these values and max/min cannot be set.
   - 1.5Gi
 cpuScaler: 1 # This is used as a ratio of how many VCPUs to schedule per Gibibyte of memory.
 In this case it is 1 to 1.
+resources: # The same resources fields for Pods: memory and CPU values will be overwritten by memory and cpuScaler fields
+  limits:
+    gpu-vendor.example/example-limit: 1
+  requests:
+    gpu-vendor.example/example-request: 1
 priorityClassName: foo # The priority class to use for Pods
 runtimeClassName: bar # The runtime class name to use for Pods
 tolerations: # The same toleration fields for Pods